metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Nathanniel Hackett finally doing the right thing and benching Melvin Gordon.

 Demarri Mathis is a point of weakness in Denver's secondary.

+So in overtime, on a critical series, Hackett calls two straight productive runs.
+Then on 3rd and 1, Denver opts to throw out of shotgun?
+What?
+Is Hackett bored of the run?